Tom Horne: Early career

 Horne was first elected to public office in 1979, when he was elected to the Paradise Valley Unified School District board.
 He served on the board for the next 24 years, and was board chair for ten of those years.

-Horne was elected to the Arizona House of Representatives in 1996, and served from 1997 to 2001.
+He was elected to the Arizona House of Representatives in 1996, and served from 1997 to 2001.

 In 2000, Horne ran for the Arizona Senate for District 24, but lost the Republican primary to Dean Martin.